syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/track.md

 # Track in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section helps to learn about how to customize the track in the Range Selector.
+This section helps to learn about how to customize the track in the DateTime Range Selector.

 ## Track color

-You can change the active and inactive track color of the Range Selector using the [`ActiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTrackStyle.html#Syncfusion_Maui_Sliders_SliderTrackStyle_ActiveFill) and [`InactiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTrackStyle.html#Syncfusion_Maui_Sliders_SliderTrackStyle_InactiveFill) properties of the [`TrackStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_TrackStyle) class.
+You can change the active and inactive track color using the [`ActiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTrackStyle.html#Syncfusion_Maui_Sliders_SliderTrackStyle_ActiveFill) and [`InactiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTrackStyle.html#Syncfusion_Maui_Sliders_SliderTrackStyle_InactiveFill) properties of the [`TrackStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_TrackStyle) class.

 The active side of the Range Selector is between start and end thumbs.